hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-6_ Continuous Integration on AWS/README.md

 git push origin ci-aws
 ```
 ### Step-3: Setup SonarCloud
+SonarCloud is cloud bases code analysis service like sonerqube.

 We need to have an account, from account avatar -> `My Account` -> `Security`.
 Generate token name as `vprofile-sonartoken`.
 Note the token.